-The Company's financial instruments include cash and cash equivalents, time deposits, held-to-maturity security, other current assets and accrued expenses and tax payable.
-Their carrying amounts approximate their fair value due to their relatively short maturity.
+The Company's financial instruments include cash and cash equivalents, time deposits, short-term investment, held-to-maturity debt security, long-term loan, other current assets and accrued expenses and tax payable.
+The carrying amounts of the short-term financial instruments approximate their fair value due to their relatively short maturity.
+The carrying amount of the long-term loan approximates its fair value due to the fact that the related interest rate approximates the interest rates currently offered by financial institutions for similar debt instruments of comparable maturities.